DrGFreeman/rps-cv/README.md

 *"Could you make a Rock-Paper-Scissors game that uses the camera to detect hand gestures?"*

-I accepted the challenge and about a year, and a lot of learning, later, I completed the challenge with a functional game.
+I accepted the challenge and about a year and a lot of learning later, I completed the challenge with a functional game.

 ### Overview of the game